 Hi there, I’m Jonas Arnklint.
 I’m a Swedish full stack developer and founder.

-This is the home of my life’s work.
-For a Swede, this might sound pretentious, for an American not so much.
-Regardless, I hope this can inspire and help you and others to do better.
+This is where I document my work.
+I hope this can inspire and help you and others to do better.

 I write about business and programming.
 The central question I’m trying to answer through my work is “How can we build better products and businesses?”.

-No matter where my ventures lead me - this will always be where I document the journey.Technology, Product Development, Leadership
+No matter where my ventures lead me - this will always be where I document the email@example.com (Twitter, LinkedIn, Github)

 - I’m a web software developer